SimchaCahn/simInfiniteSlider/README.md

 </div>
 ```

-Lastly, in your JavaScript file, or your inline JavaScript add `new SimInfiniteSlider(items);`.
+Lastly, in your JavaScript file, or your inline JavaScript add `new SimInfiniteSlider(items);`, where `items` are the list of items to slide.
 For example:

 ```javascript
 var items = document.getElementsByClassName('item');